-- 1 The TNC positions the tool in the tool axis at rapid traverse to the input set-up clearance above the workpiece surface. - 2 The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the set-up clearance at the end of the dwell time.
-If you have entered a 2nd set-up clearance, the tool subsequently moves to that position in rapid traverse. - 4 The TNC stops the spindle turning at set-up clearance
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the set-up clearance at the end of the dwell time.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 4 The TNC stops the spindle turning at set-up clearance

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation G40.
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0.